Pankti99/Computer-_Vision/Hough_Transform/README.md

-Hough Transform
+# **Hough Transform**

-=>The Hough transform is an incredible tool that lets you identify lines.
+## - The Hough transform is an incredible tool that lets you identify lines.
 Not just lines, but other shapes as well.it is a popular feature extraction technique that converts an image from Cartesian to polar coordinates.

-=>It somehow manage to detect the shape even if it is broken or distorted a little bit.
+## - It somehow manage to detect the shape even if it is broken or distorted a little bit.
 We will see how it works for a line.

-The function used for detecting edge is cv2.Canny() edge detector.
+### The function used for detecting edge is cv2.Canny() edge detector.

-Now apply the hough transform using cv2.HoughLinesP() function:
+- Now apply the hough transform using cv2.HoughLinesP() function:

-HoughLinesP(dst, lines, 1, CV_PI/180, 50, 50, 10 );
+## HoughLinesP(dst, lines, 1, CV_PI/180, 50, 50, 10 );

-Parameters:
+## Parameters Explained:

     dst: Output of the edge detector.
 It should be a grayscale image (although in fact it is a binary one)